bxt/Graphpish/README.md

 - Graphs from mysql or sqlite3 databases
 - Download and graph HTML websites
 - Parse XDebug's .xt trace files into graphs
+- Output .dot for Graphviz or JS-Code for springy
 - PHP classes handling graphs and easy .dot-File creation
 - And maybe some day even more...